[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 Saint Tudno and the Great Orme

 The little church of Saint Tudno nestles in a north facing hollow on the Great Orme and is the original parish church of the district of Llandudno.
 The adjacent town cemetery is still in regular use.
-Open air Church services are held every Sunday Morning from the end of May to the end of September.
-Click here or on the church for an introduction and links to the many features that the Great Orme has to offer.
+Open air Church services are held every Sunday Morning during the summer.

 The Great Orme Tramway